kopuj/neuralNetworks/Assignments/Assignment_week3.md

 ## Task

 In the course material, a simple convolutional neural network is built, trained and tested to solve the multiclass classification task presented by the CIFAR-10 dataset.
-To improve the accuracy, you should experiment with pretrained models.
-Follow the instructions in Chollet's book "Deep Learning with Python", 2nd edition, Chapter 8, pp. 225-231: _Feature extraction with a pretrained model_.
-Pick one of the pretrained models available with Keras, and discard the Dense classifier top.
-You should only use the convolutional base to preprocess the original images to a new representation, using its `predict` method.
+For this assignment, you should experiment with pretrained models.
+You can follow the instructions in Chollet's book "Deep Learning with Python", 3rd edition, Chapter 8 (Image classification): _Using a pretrained model_.
+With one of the pretrained ConvNet models available with Keras, you can preprocess the original images to a new representation.
 For this modified input data, you should build a simple fully connected classifier, train it, and test it.

 Prepare a Jupyter notebook containing an account of the problem treatment.
 Note the following:

-- You should create three separate Dataset objects for training, validation, and testing.
+- You should arrange the available data into training, validation, and test sets.

-- Pick a suitable convolutional base, and use it for fast feature extraction with all three Datasets (see page 229 in Chollet's book).
+- Pick a suitable convolutional base (e.g. VGG16), and load it without the Dense classifier top.
+Freeze the weights of the convolutional base.

+- Use the convolutional base to preprocess the images into a suitable representation (see _"Fast feature extraction without data augmentation"_).

 - Build the fully connected classifier top, and train it together with validation data.
 Remember to present the training graphs in the notebook.
-Experiment with a few choices for hyperparameters, and present the ones with the best results (do not include all your trials in the notebook).
+Experiment with a few choices for hyperparameters, and present the one leading to the best results (do not include all your trials in the notebook).

 - Test your model with test set, and report the accuracy.
-Try to improve the accuracy obtained with the model in the course material.
+(Do not be surprised if the accuracy is not very high.)

 - Use markdown cells to document your work.